livvie1988/OliviaSkinner/Features.md

 Displays a section containing quick controls.
 This section is located above the video description and is closed by default.
 Opening it will reveal a list of options to interact with:

- - Autoplay: Allows quick control to the autoplay feature
+ - Autoplay: Allows quick control to the autoplay feature.
  - Thumbnails: Displays a small gallery with all qualities.
-Some qualities might not exist, in which case a grey icon will be displayed
+Some qualities might not exist, in which case a grey icon will be displayed.
+To close the thumbnails panel click anywhere outside the images.
  - Full browser: Expands the player to fill the browser only during video playback, exiting automatically when the video ends.
 To exit during playback press the "Esc" key.
- - Screen shot (not working yet)
+ - Screen shot: Extracts an exact copy of the current frame being displayed in the video.
+The higher the video quality, the bigger the resulting image.
+To close the screen shot panel click anywhere outside the image area.

 ---
 ### <a name="player_quality"/>Default video quality